-MLB Rumors: Red Sox Pitcher Chris Sale Has Injury, Expects To Start Opening Day, Per Chad Jennings
+MLB Rumors: Red Sox Pitcher Chris Sale Injured, Expects To Start Opening Day, Per Chad Jennings

 — Boston.com Red Sox News (@BDCSox) March 24, 2018

-Sale said of his first reaction after getting hit by the drive:
+Sale said the following of his first reaction after getting hit by the drive.

 “[The line drive] kind of shocked me more than anything.
 That initial blow sent some shooting [down my leg].
 Now everything has quieted down.”

 That’s good news for the Red Sox and their fans as they have high hopes for this upcoming season.
-The team looks to be amongst contenders with the Yankees for the AL East title based on their bullpen strength as well as the addition of free agent J.D.
+The team looks to be amongst contenders with the Yankees for the AL East title based on their bullpen strength, as well as the addition of free agent J.D.
 Martinez to the lineup.

-The Red Sox also have David Price and Rick Porcello amongst others in their pitching rotation.
+The Red Sox also have David Price and Rick Porcello, amongst others in their pitching rotation.
 However, Sale is the key part of this Boston bullpen as he was second last season in American League Cy Young Award voting based on his league-leading 308 strikeouts, and sixth-best 2.90 ERA.

 The Boston Red Sox are scheduled to face the Tampa Bay Rays on MLB’s Opening Day next Thursday, March 29th.